SERVING SIZE: 1/8 tsp

 PoopFrothy Stool / with Bubbles, Mucus on stool, Sinking stool, Soft Stool, Stool entirely liquid, no solid pieces, Stool in mushy pieces mixed with liquid, Stool thick mud, Undigested food in stool

-Reproductive HealthInsufficient Breast Milk, Menstrual cramps, Vaginal discharge
+Reproductive HealthInsufficient Breast Milk, Painful menstruation & menstrual cramps, Vaginal discharge

 John's interest in Ayurveda and digestive tract pathology was inspired by a complex digestive disorder acquired from years of international travel, including his public service work in South Asia.
 John's commitment to the detailed study of digestive disorders reflects his zeal to get down to the roots of the problem.
 His hope and belief in the capacity of each & every client to improve their quality of life is nothing short of a personal passion.
 John's creativity in the kitchen and delight in cooking for others comes from his family oriented upbringing.
 In addition to his certification in Ayurveda, John holds a bachelor's degree in mathematics from Harvard University.